renyixin666/renyixin.github.io/_pages/about.md

 ### 🔥 Research Interests
-My research aims to build theoretical and algorithmic foundations for **causal learning** and decision-making in complex data-driven systems.
-Motivated by biomedical problems, I study practical challenges in causal discovery and causal inference, and develop statistical tools such as conditional independence testing for causal analysis.
-I have also explored how causal learning can benefit deep learning tasks, which further motivates my recent interest in causal representation learning.
+My research focuses on establishing theoretical and algorithmic foundations for mechanistic discovery and decision-making in systems governed by underlying causal rules.
+Motivated in part by biological problems, I study practical challenges in discovering causal relationships, where conditional independence testing serves as a key building block, and in inferring intervention effects, with a focus on computational and statistical efficiency.
+I also explore deep learning tasks from a causal perspective.
+Recently, I have been particularly interested in representation learning for bioinformatics problems.
 I am open to collaboration opportunities, so feel free to reach out.

 ### 📝 Selected Publications